Gilbert Vaughn Hemsley Jr.

-Gilbert Vaughn Hemsley Jr. (1936–1983) was a noted United States lighting designer and teacher of lighting design.
+Gilbert Vaughn Hemsley Jr. (1936–1983) was a noted American lighting designer and teacher of lighting design.

 Biography

 He was born in Bridgeport, Connecticut, in 1936.

 Hemsley studied history at Yale (B.A.
 1957), earned an M.F.A. at Yale Drama School in 1960, and worked as assistant to lighting designers Jean Rosenthal and Tharon Musser.
 His first institutional position was at Princeton University’s McCarter Theater (1960-1963), during the dawn of the American Regional Theater movement.
 He quickly rose from technical manager to Associate Producer.
 He was already prominent enough to be put forward as a potential founding member of the APA-Phoenix, an early link between regional theater and Broadway.